loanstreet/deploy-scripts/README.md

 - docker            # (Optional) The docker command line tools in case the project uses docker
 - docker-compose    # (Optional) The docker-compose tool to build images in case the project uses docker
 - kubectl           # (Optional) The kubectl command line tool in case the project works with kubernetes
+- aws-cli           # (Optional) The AWS command line tool (version <2) in case the project deploys to AWS ECS
 ```

 The project is still under heavy development and is being updated to include support for other tools.